SaganAppsDesign/APOD_NASA/README.md

 This Android app allows you to discover the cosmos!
 Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.

-- Kotlin.
+- Kotlin
-- MVVM.
+- Clean Architecture
-- Dagger Hilt.
+- MVVM
-- Room.
+- Dagger Hilt
-- Clean Architecture.
+- Room
-- DataBinding.
+- DataBinding
-- Picasso.
+- Picasso
-- Photoview.
+- Photoview
-- Lottie.
+- Lottie

 Play Store:
 https://play.google.com/store/apps/details?id=com.sagan.apod&hl=es